pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 ### Extreme Super Bonus

-Read this code, analyze what it does then research what is `prototype` in JavaScript, how it works and what does it do?
+Read this code, analyze what it does, then research what is `prototype` is in JavaScript, how it works and what does it do?

-How does it relate to this lesson on classes?
+How does it relate to this lesson in classes?

 ```js
 String.prototype.reverse = function () {